 The MCC MASI 750 Sports Club

-Providing this organized sports programme is the aim of MCC MASI 750 Sports Club project.
+This is the aim of MCC MASI 750 Sports Club project.

 This will ensure that through organized sport, learners will develop an increased sense of purpose, self-belief, teamwork, honour, discipline and physical/emotional wellbeing.

-The project is led by former South African cricketer and local resident Vince van der Bijl who is working alongside Ukhanyo School coach/PT instructor, Nceba Jonas.
+The project is lead by former South African cricketer and local resident Vince van der Bijl who is working alongside Ukhanyo School coach/PT instructor, Nceba Jonas.
 Nceba is currently the only instructor for 1,860 pupils.
 Each pupil receives one PT lesson every week, with the existing facilities consisting of one hard court netball court and a short sprint hard track and an open unusable potholed field with no posts or demarcated lines.

 Despite the difficulties experienced at the school, cricket, soccer, netball, rugby and athletics are all popular, with teams representing most age groups.
 Most matches that are played are friendlies against other schools in close proximity due to lack of fields, funds, kit etc. Teams invariably use the opposition school’s equipment (balls, bats etc.) when playing competitive matches.
 Transport to every match is expensive as every match is an away game.

-- An assistant coach/organizer to support the current PT instructor and sports coach
+- An assistant coach/organizer to support the current PT instructor and sports coach.

 - Sports equipment

-- A transport budget for away matches
+- Budget for transport for away matches

 - Budget for sports team kit and other requirements

-- Development of competition matches/tournaments with other schools
+- Development of competition/matches/tournaments with other schools

 - A structured sporting environment